PostgREST/postgrest-docs/install.rst

     sudo ifconfig lo0 10.0.0.10 alias

   You should then use 10.0.0.10 as the host in your database connection string.
-Also remember to include the IP address in the :code:`listen_address` within postgresql.conf.
+Also remember to include the IP address in the :code:`listen_address` within postgresql.conf and pg_hba.conf.
 For instance:

   .. code-block:: bash